HotSauce96/Hotsauce96/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/devicon.min.css">

 # Hello Devs 🧩
-## I'm Pablo, frontend developer with some touch on the backend side.
+## I'm Pablo, frontend developer that also enjoys the backend side.

 ### About me:
-**I am a web developer, currently looking for a great place to start to apply and extend my knowledge, providing services on the frontend side with Angular Js / in touch with the backend side as well with NodeJs and Python; located in Medellín, Colombia. 📍**
+**I am a passionate web developer actively seeking exciting opportunities to apply and expand my knowledge.
+My expertise lies in crafting dynamic frontend web applications using Angular, complemented by backend proficiency in NodeJs and Python.
+Proudly based in Medellín, Colombia. 📍**

+**I possess in-depth knowledge of various javascript animation libraries like Animejs, Threejs, GSAP, and more, which have fostered a deep appreciation for 3D design.**

-**I have finalized my studies as Software Developer Technician at CESDE, and I am going to continue with the technology in ITM college as well. 📚**
+**Recently, I successfully completed my studies as a Software Developer Technician at CESDE, and I am excited to further my technical journey at ITM college. 📚**

-**I have made some projects for friends small shopping stores webs, nowadays I am creating my portafolio to show you the projects that I have made done, on the other hand I have worked on customer service field for a quite long years.**
+**As part of my journey, I have developed websites for small shopping stores owned by friends.
+Presently, I am building my portfolio to showcase the projects I have accomplished.
+Additionally, I have extensive experience in the customer service industry spanning several years.**

 ## Languages and tools that I have used in some projects:
 <div>